 Powdered sugar for dusting

-Fillings and toppings.
-Ideas include but are not limited to: fruit jam, chocolate spread, halva cream, shredded halva, sesame seeds.
+Optional fillings and toppings: fruit jam, chocolate spread, halva cream, shredded halva, sesame seeds.

 Place milk or water in small bowl.
 Sprinkle yeast and 1 teaspoon sugar over milk.
 Set aside until frothy, about 10 minutes.